Tmac58/chalkup/README.md

 # <p align="center">![logo-image](images/logo-title.png)
-CHALK-UP is a rock climbing workout tracker app designed specifically for indoor rock climbing.
+CHALK-UP is a rock climbing workout tracker app designed specifically for indoor rock climbing with a focus on mobile design.
 Users can create an account and start tracking their climbing sessions.
 Routes can quickly and easily be saved during a workout to track a users progress and give insights into a users overall stats. </p>

 # <h2 align="center">![Visitor Count](https://profile-counter.glitch.me/{NathanNOSudo}/count.svg) Thank you for stopping by!